 - Keep an eye out for wear and tear.
 Repair any rips or tears in the sling's seams and fasteners.

 See more Expert Answers

 - Infant deaths prompt CPSC warning about sling carriers for babies.
 Consumer Product Safety Commission. http://www.cpsc.gov/CPSCPUB/PREREL/prhtml10/10165.html.
 Accessed Sept.
 28, 2015.

 - Shelov SP, et al. Keeping your child safe.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
 6th ed.
 New York, N.Y.: Bantam Books; 2014.

 - Goldenberg RL, et al. Low birth weight in the United States.
 American Journal of Clinical Nutrition.
 2007;85:584S.

-- Jana LA, et al. Heading Home With Your Newborn: From Birth to Reality.
-2nd ed.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2011:198.
+- Jana LA, et al. Thinking outside of the house.
+In: Heading Home With Your Newborn: From Birth to Reality.
+3rd ed.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2014.